Arne-Berner/RoboMausV2/README.md

 It's also worth mentioning, that adding test points to any power io seems like a good idea.
 Using test points in general for critical conditions can help tremendously.
 But what are critical areas?
 It depends on your project, but when something does not work, the first thing you check is probably the power supplies.

+Lastly I have to admit that in most cases you do not need libraries or imports in a project, because kicads default library is very big.
+But the terms you might be looking for is not the term you are looking for.

 ### Symbols
 - Symbols are not the parts themselves, but a representation for them